Alliedium/awesome-devops/04_virtualization_zfs_18-aug-2022/README.md

   zfs list -t all
   ```

-  * We see that the snapshot is the size of the deleted file.
+  * We see that the snapshot has the same size as deleted file.
 The snapshots are available as directories of this dataset.

   ```
   ls /mypool/data/.zfs/snapshot/snap1